tikv/website/content/docs/dev/concepts/explore-tikv-features/cdc.md

 #### Deploy manually

-1. Set up two TiKV cluster, one for upstream and another for downstream.
+1. Set up two TiKV clusters, one for upstream and another for downstream.
 2. Start a TiKV-CDC cluster, which contains one or more TiKV-CDC servers.
 The command to start on TiKV-CDC server is `tikv-cdc server --pd <upstream PD endpoints>`.
 3. Start a replication changefeed by `tikv-cdc cli changefeed create --pd <upstream PD endpoints> --sink-uri tikv://<downstream PD endpoints>`